 * Almost 1/3rd of waste generated in the U.S. is packaging—unnecessary.

 * Each year, Americans toss out enough disposable utensils and cups to circle the equator 300 times.

-* In Tracy’s hometown, the highest elevation is visible above the tallest trees from Main Street.
+* In the little town of Harrisburg, NC, the highest elevation is visible above the tallest trees from Main Street.
 In the state of Ohio, the highest point is Mount Rumpke, at over 1000 feet.
 Both of these “mountains” are not mountains at all, they are literally mounds of trash.
 The landfill, the dump.
 Have you seen (or smelled) yours lately?

 * The U.S. has 3,091 active landfills and over 10,000 old municipal landfills, according to the Environmental Protection Agency, all of which create hazardous air emissions (methane) and eventually leach into the ground water.